SchedulingKit

 What to Look For in a Dental Practices Booking Chatbot

-When evaluating a booking chatbot for your dental practice, the first thing to check is whether it understands dental appointment types.
+A dental chatbot that can't tell the difference between a routine prophylaxis, an emergency extraction, and a cosmetic veneer consultation will create more scheduling chaos than it solves.
 A chatbot that can't distinguish between a routine prophylaxis, an emergency extraction, and a cosmetic consultation will create scheduling chaos rather than solve it.

 Insurance collection during booking is non-negotiable for dental.
 Your chatbot should ask for the insurance provider, member ID, and group number conversationally, so your team can verify coverage before the patient arrives.
 This eliminates the most common source of front-desk delays on appointment day.